Tickets

 Neuschwanstein Castle Architecture

-Stages of Construction of Neuschwanstein Castle
+Stages of construction of Neuschwanstein Castle

 Neuschwanstein Castle's construction can be divided into three main stages, each focusing on different aspects of the castle's construction and design.